jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (c) monitoring and ensuring student rights in respect of enrolment and attendance.
 (5) For the purposes of registering or inspecting private schools, information required under subsection (1) is relevant to determining whether a school meets the criteria for registration as a private school.

+### 619A Director of Regulation may require information for administration of Part 2
+(1) The Director of Regulation may, by written notice, require information from a service provider who operates— (a) a licensed early childhood service; or
+  (b) a certified playgroup.
+(2) The notice must specify the information required and the date by which it must be provided.
+(3) The service provider must provide the information in writing by the date specified in the notice.
+(4) Information that identifies individuals may only be used for statistical purposes.

 ### 620 Report on performance of school sector
 (1) The Minister must in each year, not later than 30 September, prepare and present to the House of Representatives a report on the performance of the school sector in the immediately preceding financial year ending on 31 December.
 (2) The report must include information about—